Newbridge Securities Corp.: (CRD#:104065/SEC#: 8-52538)

 – Newbridge Financial Advisor, Dana Davis, Has Eight Customer Complaints, Including Two Pending Complaints

-– Wolper Law Firm Is Investigating Claims Against Financial Advisor, Xavier Patino
+– Wolper Law Firm, P.A.
+Is Investigating Claims Against Financial Advisor, Xavier Patino

 – Newbridge Securities Corp.
 Financial Advisor, Dana Davis, Has 7 Customer Complaints, Including One Pending Complaint Alleging Fraud And Breach Of Fiduciary Duty